vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ## Build the Hub Flow

-In our Hub FLow project we first set up a data source to previously introduced hub list.
-The filter should return all rows that are not "Done" which includes untouched rows as well as rows that have failed to be submitted in the past.
+Now, let's build the Hub Flow.
+We create a new Hub Flow project and set up a data source for our Hub List.
+We add a filter for `State ~= D`.
+This means that the data source includes all rows in the Hub List that don't have a `State` of `D`.
+In other words, the data source includes all rows with a `State` of `N` (new confirmations that the Flow has not touched) or `E` (confirmations that the Flow has tried to process but it ran into an error)---which is exactly what we want.

 ![image](/assets/2025-09-24/020.png)